DCxDemo/ThpsFonts/README.md

 * Link: https://www.myfonts.com/collections/bauhaus-font-itc
 * Usage: pro skater named on the cover art, promo materials

 A fat roundish look gives this one away instantly.
+You can also find it on the Tony Hawk's Motion cover.

 ![](samples/thps1_bauhaus.png)